 The Imaging Sciences Program offers degrees for radiology and ultrasound.
 The radiologic technologist prepares and positions patients for exams and operates x-ray equipment.
 The ultrasonographers use high frequency sound waves to produce dynamic images of organs, tissues, or blood flow inside the body.

 Imaging Science graduates can work in hospitals, physicians offices, clinics, federal and state health agencies, and certain educational institutions.
 The Associate of Applied Science program includes courses in the following areas: technique, exposure, positioning, protection, physics, patient care and ethics.
 Clinical practice and supplemental instruction are provided in accredited hospitals and clinics.
 Students graduating from the Imaging Sciences program participate in evaluations of competency in general and technical education.
-Upon completion of radiology program requirements, graduates are eligible to take the National Registry Examination.
-Upon completion of the ultrasound program requirements, graduates must have worked for 12 months to take the National Registry Examination.
+Upon completion of the ultrasound program requirements, graduates are registry eligible and must have worked for 12 months to take the National Registry Examination.

 Graduates of the Imaging Sciences program may seek immediate employment or transfer and complete a baccalaureate degree.
 Articulated transfer opportunities are available with IUPUI, IUK, and University of Southern Indiana for radiology graduates.
 Students are encouraged to review these options with their advisors.